facebook/react/docs/tutorial/tutorial.md

 [View the current code.](https://codepen.io/gaearon/pen/EmmGEa?editors=0010)

-For each step in the history, we create a list item `<li>` with a link `<a>` inside it that goes nowhere (`href="#"`) but has a click handler which we'll implement shortly.
+For each step in the history, we create a list item `<li>` with a button `<button>` inside it that has a click handler which we'll implement shortly.
 With this code, you should see a list of the moves that have been made in the game, along with a warning that says:

 >  Warning:
 >  Each child in an array or iterator should have a unique "key" prop.
 Check the render method of "Game".